alphagov/govuk-design-system-backlog/docs/README.md

 ## Contributing

-During beta you can contribute by discussing and proposing styles, components and patterns.
+During beta you can contribute by discussing and proposing components and patterns.

-[Read our contribution guidelines](CONTRIBUTING.md) and then [check the backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) to see what's needed.
+[Read our contribution guidelines](CONTRIBUTING.md) and then [check the community backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) to see what's needed.

 ### Contributors